 With your growing abdomen and all the changes in your body, there is apt to be aches and pains associated with pregnancy.
 One of the most concerning for many pregnant women is pelvic pain.
 Pelvic pain can be attributed to more than just the weight of the uterus and fetus and it is not always associated with labor.

-WARNING: Pain in the first 2-6 weeks of the pregnancy could signal an ectopic pregnancy which is life-threatening.
+Warning: Pain in the first 2-6 weeks of the pregnancy could signal a life-threatening ectopic pregnancy.
 You must see your doctor or go to a hospital if there is a suspicion of an ectopic pregnancy.

 As the last weeks of the third trimester arrive, many women worry about pelvic pain associated with childbirth.
 While the pelvis will have to spread open to accommodate the fetus, much of the pain felt during childbirth is associated with uterine contractions.
 Uterine contractions are often compared to “Charlie horses” or extreme muscle cramps that last several minutes at a time.
 Any pelvic pain during childbirth tends to be overshadowed by uterine contractions.

 Pelvic pain during pregnancy is a common symptom that nearly every woman will feel.
 In most cases, the pelvic pain is natural and normal, but if the pelvic pain is associated with yellow or green vaginal discharge, foul-smelling vaginal discharge, cramping, bleeding or a gush of fluid from the vagina, seek medical attention.